 Is The ROK Espresso Coffee Maker More Than Just A Quirky, Eco-Friendly Gimmick?

-The ROK Espresso Coffee Maker is a stunning looking object that looks like a sculpture more than a coffee maker and keeps buyers hooked with its usual concept.
 This product apparently provides “cafe style coffee in the comfort of your own home”, not through a coffee “machine” but a manual espresso maker.

 All buyers need to do is add boiling water to the grounds and pump the coffee through by lowering the metal arms and they also have the option of the stainless steel milk frother to create different drinks.
 It truly is an interesting idea, but is it as good in practice as in theory?